jackokring/hugo-a-gogo/content/posts/typescript.md

 for correct construction.
 That's the nice thing of Typescript, it doesn't need a full type specification, just an occasional tightening from a default `any`.
 You'd think it was `rust` the way some type definition is done.

+## More Typescript

+Um, the `{ [propName: string]: any }` construct is good for JSON.
+So much so that I added an interface definition to `index.d.ts` and hope the CloudFlare typescript compiler picks it up.
+There also does not appear to be any definitions for response parsing using `.json()` as it comes in unknown.
+The strangest error or warning left is the `any` could be improved to a better type.
+I also included `underscore.js` as I know if I write more JavaScript or Typescript, it will be most useful.
+The `fn: (name: type, ...) => type` representation of a function seems to work best as the `fn(name: type ...): type` does not appear to be nestable for callbacks and such in interfaces.